 The NSPCC will not rent or sell your personal information to other organisations.

 However, where you have given us permission to contact you we may allow partner organisations access to some of your personal information so they can contact or provide services to you on our behalf.
 A partner organisation may for example include a fundraising agency calling on our behalf.

-Also, we may ask partner organisations to carry out tracking and analysis on our behalf as described in the cookies section below.
+Also, we may ask partner organisations to carry out tracking and analysis on our behalf as described in the cookies policy.

-What do we do with direct debit or credit card Information?
+How we handle direct debit or credit card information

 To ensure the maximum level of security is applied to your financial information any webpage that we request direct debit, credit card or other financial information on will be in a secure area of the site.
 All transmissions over the internet to and from that secure area will be encrypted using SSL (Secure Sockets Layer).

 Credit card and bank detail information will not be retained on our web servers but will instead be transferred to a secure database (for the purpose of collecting and recording payments).